Civilian‑Focused Safety, Risk Management & Medical Preparedness

 - Shock management

-- Monitoring and handover to higher medical care
+- Monitoring and handover to higher care

 - Advanced trauma management